Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 WeightWatchers ClinicGroup coaching + GLP-1$74/mo + medsBrand Wegovy, oral semaglutide

-Prices are as of April 2026 per each provider's website and may change.
+Prices are as of May 2026 per each provider's website (verified post-intake where applicable) and may change.

 Hims

-Hims entered the GLP-1 market with an official Novo Nordisk partnership and is now focused on brand-name Wegovy as its primary offering.
-Injectable Wegovy starts at $199/month plus a $149/month membership.
-The Wegovy pill is also available at a lower medication price.
-Hims discontinued oral compounded semaglutide in Q1 2026 following FDA and Novo Nordisk legal pressure.
+Hims entered the GLP-1 market with an official Novo Nordisk partnership and now offers a broad brand-name catalog.
+The catalog as of May 2026: Wegovy pill ($149/mo medication), Wegovy pen ($199/mo), Foundayo ($149/mo starter, escalating by dose), Zepbound (vial or KwikPen, $299/mo starter), and Ozempic ($199/mo, off-label for weight loss).
+All require a $149/month Hims Weight Loss Membership ($39 first month).
+Hims discontinued oral compounded semaglutide in Q1 2026 after striking a partnership with Novo Nordisk to sell brand-name GLP-1s instead.
 It suits patients who want brand-name credibility and a low-friction app experience, but Hims does not actively help with insurance prior authorization.
+See how it stacks up in our Hims vs Ro comparison.

 Hims: pros and cons